 In case you want to work at CRYRING@ESR and install, test, alter or remove equipment, you have to fill an application for a work permit.
 This application has to be forwarded to the responsable safety officer (STV, F. Herfurth, deputy M. Lestinsky) for approval.
 The safety officer will decide wich areas and equipment have to be set into a safe mode and which additional measures have to be taken for safe working.
 Only works related to active and approved permits are allowed.

-From the list of all available forms by the GSI safety department, you will need either the general work permit form F 9 (pdf, doc), for hit work like welding, grindung etc. the form F 18 (pdf, doc).
+From the list of all available forms by the GSI safety department, you will need either the general work permit form F 9 (pdf), for hot work like welding, grindung etc. the form F 18 (pdf, doc).
 If the work is carried out by an external company it requires the form F 17 (which has an online form available here).